Putting Everything Together: Transforming Organizations with Grounded Architecture

 The Collaborative Networks component enhances execution at scale by strengthening the social structure around architecture:

-Relationships are important.
-Collaborative networks create and maintain channels between teams, departments, and decision-makers, accelerating alignment and mutual understanding.
+Collaborative networks create and maintain channels between teams, departments, and decision-makers, accelerating alignment and mutual understanding. -

 Instead of relying solely on top-down directives, collaborative networks enable teams to co-create solutions.
 This distributed decision-making model fosters ownership, increases speed, and enhances engagement.